 Fast growth, early maturity, and a long, productive season are the hallmarks of this remarkable pole bean.
 Seychelles Organic is an AAS winner for outstanding productivity and flavour.
-Its vines climb straight up, 2.1-2.7m (7-9′) tall, clinging to whatever trellis is provided.
-The plump, stringless beans are perfect at 13-15cm (5-6″) long, and as long as they are kept picked, the plants just keep producing more.
+Its vines climb straight up, 2.1-2.7m (7-9') tall, clinging to whatever trellis is provided.
+The plump, stringless beans are perfect at 13-15cm (5-6") long, and as long as they are kept picked, the plants just keep producing more.
 With adequate support, this pole bean can even be grown in patio containers.
-Seychelles comes from Dutch breeding and boasts good resistance to common bean mosaic virus.
+Seychelles Organic pole bean seeds come from Dutch breeding and boast good resistance to Bean Common Mosaic Virus.

 Matures in 55 days.
 (Open-pollinated seeds)

 Many people feel that pole beans have a richer bean flavour than bush beans.
 The effort of trellising them is more than repaid by the ease of picking and their extended, abundant harvest.
 Pole beans are a good choice for small gardens because they use vertical space.
 Follow along with this handy How to Grow Pole Beans Guide and grow food.

 We Recommend: Fortex (BN132).
 If you haven’t tried Fortex, we think you should.
 The elegant beans are long and narrow, and very tender with fabulous flavour.

 For Urban Growers: Matilda (BN134).
 If your space is limited, grow up!
 Trellis these tall plants and enjoy lots of straight beans from productive plants.

 Season: Warm Season